Mines In Carr Fork

 The junction of Carr Fork with Main Canyon is also readily recognizable because of the large curved railroad bridge that dominated the space above the intersection.
 This landmark railroad bridge was completed in 1911, and remained in place until mid 1957.

-The Carr Fork mines themselves operated from 1896 (Highland Boy) until the Anaconda Carr Fork project was shut down in 1981.
+The Carr Fork mines themselves operated from 1896 (Highland Boy) until 1981 when Anaconda shut down its Carr Fork project.
 The mining claims and mining infrastructure (tunnels, shafts, underground facilities, and surface rights) were sold to Kennecott in 1985.
 The Carr Fork mines are now generally known as the "North Ore Shoot Extension."

 Carr Fork Mines